-4. RE-APPOINTMENT OF SMT.
-PREMLATA PUROHIT (DIN: 07846020) AS AN INDEPENDENT DIRECTOR:
+5. APPOINTMENT OF MRS. SWATI RAVINDRA BHAIRI (DIN:07745005) AS AN INDEPENDENT DIRECTOR

-To consider and if thought fit, to pass the following resolution, with or without modification(s), as a Special Resolution:
+To consider and if thought fit, to pass the following resolution, with or without modification(s), as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 149 and 152 read with Schedule IV and other applicable provisions of the Companies Act, 2013 and the Companies (Appointment and Qualification of Directors) Rules, 2014 and the applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force), Articles of Association of the Company, recommendations and approvals of the nomination and remuneration committee, and that of the Board, Smt.
-Premlata Purohit (DIN: 07846020), who was appointed as an Independent Director and who holds office as an Independent Director till the conclusion of this meeting and being eligible, be and is hereby re-appointed as an Independent Director of the Company, not liable to retire by rotation for a second term of 1 (one) consecutive year from the conclusion of this Annual General Meeting till the conclusion of the 57th Annual General Meeting to be held in the calendar year 2023".
+"RESOLVED THAT pursuant to the provisions of Sections 149 and 152 read with Schedule IV and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Appointment and Qualification of Directors) Rules, 2014 and the applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force) and based on the recommendations of the Nomination & Remuneration Committee and of the Board of Directors, the consent of the Members of the Company be and is hereby accorded for the appointment of Mrs. Swati Ravindra Bhairi (DIN: 07745005), as an Independent Director of the company, not liable to retire by rotation and to hold office w.e.f 30-05-2023 for a term upto the conclusion of 59th Annual General Meeting to be held in the calendar year 2025".